 A growing collection containing over 1,000 images focusing on the buildings and landscape of central Pennsylvania.
 These pictures have been selected and photographed by experts in the unique architecture and landscapes of our region.

-The Index includes obituaries or death notices included in the obituary section of the Centre Daily Times, 1937-1995 & 2010-2011.
+The Index includes obituaries or death notices included in the obituary section of the Centre Daily Times, 1920-current.
 It does not include news stories about deaths that appeared in other sections.

 In college libraries, curriculum materials and juvenile literature collections typically support students who are majoring in Education.
 The Penn State Harrisburg Library's Curriculum Materials Collection (CMC) includes curriculum standards, school textbooks, activity guides, and other instructional materials for grades preK-12.
 The library's Juvenile Literature Collection (Juv) consists of supplementary fiction and nonfiction written for preK-12 audiences.